-- Cebrián J. Diccionario de plantas medicinales.
-Barcelona: RBA libros S.A., 2012.
+- Diccionario de plantas medicinales.
+Cebrián J. RBA libros S.A.
+Barcelona.
+2012.

-- Azimi et al. (2014) Effects of cinnamon, cardamom, saffron, and ginger consumption on markers of glycemic control, lipid profile, oxidative stress, and inflammation in type 2 diabetes patients.
-Rev Diabet Stud 11(3-4): 258-266.
+- Effects of cinnamon, cardamom, saffron, and ginger consumption on markers of glycemic control, lipid profile, oxidative stress, and inflammation in type 2 diabetes patients.
+Azimi et al. Rev Diabet Stud.
+2014.
+11(3-4): 258-266.

-For medicinal purposes, cardamom seeds can be used in infusions: 20 g per litre of water, or 1.5 g of cardamom powder per day.
+Cardamom seeds can be used in infusions (20 g per litre of water), or as 1.5 g of cardamom powder per day.
 As a spice, cardamom tends to be mainly used in pastries and oriental dishes.
 It can be used in powder, pods or seeds (preferably split to release all of its aroma).

 Store in a cool dry place away from sunlight.

 Quality: Organic cardamom pods

 BOTANICAL NAMEElettaria cardamomum (L.) Maton